shawnmcrowley/nextjs_mongo/adaptiveworks_api_ui/README.md

 1. <strike>Fix FS Tab Images</strike>
 2. Add Header and Footer and make page specific layout
 3. <strike>Create DockerFile for Application Build and Automation</strike>
-4. Fix Transition Screen Glitch
+4. <strike>Fix Transition Screen Glitch (This is possibly related to Google Fonts download)</strike> - This was corrected once a build was performed and Server was run in Production Mode
 5. Include a manifest.json file in this project for PWA Availability and add a Service Worker
 6. Add to GitHub Actions for Auto Build and CI/CD
 7. Add Toasts and Loading Spinner